Davidevlops/JS-DSA/Big-O-notation.md

 // result: 13
 ```

 Algorithm analysis aims to understand the efficiency of algorithms, predicting their performance as input sizes grow.
 This involves calculating both time (f(n)) and space (g(n)) complexities.
 However, it can be a little bit challenging to calculate.
-Big-O notation provides some fundamental ways to simplify any algorithm to help developers compute.
+Big-O notation provides some fundamental ways to simplify any algorithm to help developers calculate.

 ### Simplifying Big O expressions